 I can't make it to the store, can you ship some items to me?

 Yes, order online or give us a call and we can send your merchandise to you.
 We ship through UPS and as long as we have all the items in stock we usually send them out that day!
-Shipping charges start at $9 and go up with weight.
+We cannot ship to PO Boxes, so please have an alternate street address available for us to send your items to.
+Shipping charges start at $10.50 and go up with weight.

 Need your items fast?
 We offer express shipping!
 Extra charges do apply.

 You don't have the item I need in stock.
 What are my options?

 There are a couple of things we can do.
 First of all, we can always order merchandise that we carry in the store.
 Sometimes items are in high demand and it is difficult for us to keep them in stock.
 As long as we stock the item, we can get it in the store in about two weeks (As long as the company it comes from has it in stock).
 If you need the item sooner we can rush the order with a $10.00 fee and we can get it in about a week.

 We also do special orders of items we do not carry in our store.
 All we need is at least a 1/2 deposit and we can place an order for your merchandise.
 Please note that special order items can not be returned or exchanged!!
 We will do our best to work with you to make sure we can get the style and size correct.

 We do our best to get your orders in ASAP.
 However, sometimes items get placed on back order and we have no control over how long it takes for them to come in.
 We always keep our customers informed on their orders and if you have any questions it is best to call or e-mail!